Is Malaysia a net exporter or importer of oil?

-But the truth about Malaysia’s situation as a net oil exporter is more complicated than that.
-Beginning 2011, Malaysia’s crude oil consumption actually outstripped our own production.
+But the truth about Malaysia’s situation as a net oil exporter is actually more complicated than that.
+Since 2011, Malaysia’s crude oil consumption has actually overtaken our own production.
 To put it simply, we now use oil faster than we can dig it up.
 The graph below roughly shows when we made the switch to importer from an exporter.

 - Crude oil